DataScienceLabFHSWF/crashtest_targetmarker_detection_yquad/README.md

 ## 2. Edit video.cfg
 This is the config file where input/output paths etc. have to be defined.

 The output directory will be created automatically if it does not already exist.
-More details to each parameter can be found in the config file itself.
+More details about each parameter can be found in the config file itself.

 ## 3. Run program
 `python process_video.py`